 If sleek and stylish are what you’re after, the Peugeot e-208 offers an impressive exterior while the interior is much the same as the petrol/diesel version.
 The interior boasts a two-tier dashboard design and infotainment system similar to the regular 208 model.

 Although small in size, strong performance, decent distance range, value and practicality are some benefits of this electric vehicle.
-These are all features that make the vehicle a top choice if you’re shopping around for your first electric car.
+These are all features that make the vehicle a top choice if you’re shopping around for your first small electric car in Ireland.

 3. Renault Zoe